TaitoUnited/full-stack-template/PROJECT.md

 Specific cases:

 * [ ] **HTTP access logs:** Paths and query parameters of HTTP requests end up in access logs.
 They should not contain any sensitive information.
+* [ ] **Excessive logging:** You should not log all request headers, or all user details, as they might contain sensitive information.
 * [ ] **Google Analytics:** You should not send any personally identifiable information to Google Analytics, see [Best practices to avoid sending Personally Identifiable Information](https://support.google.com/analytics/answer/6366371?hl=en).

 Links: